-Under the right conditions, there is one characteristic of giant ragweed that you can't miss: namely, its height.
-It is not uncommon for this Goliath to stand 15 feet tall or more.
-The stalk on such a plant will be thicker than a broom handle and may bear many large branches.
-However, the plant is otherwise unremarkable, even as weeds go.
-It bears inconspicuous yellow flowers; nor does its foliage offer much interest.
+Under the right growing conditions, there is one characteristic of giant ragweed that you can't miss: its height.
+It is not uncommon for this plant to stand 15 feet tall or more.
+The stalk on such a plant will be thicker than a broom handle, and it might bear many large branches.
+However, the plant is otherwise unremarkable, even as often-nondescript weeds go.
+Giant ragweed bears inconspicuous yellow flowers, and its foliage doesn't offer much interest.

 The shapes of the individual leaves from this plant can vary greatly.
-On the very same plant, some leaves can be three-lobed (its most common leaf-type), at the same time that others are five-lobed.
-This variation in leaf shape makes identification somewhat tricky for beginners.
+On one single plant, some leaves can have three lobes (its most common leaf type) while other leaves can have five lobes.
+This variation in leaf shape makes identification somewhat tricky.

-Together, common ragweed and its taller cousin account for most of the hay fever experienced in North America in the fall.
+As with many plants considered baneful in the 21st century, giant ragweed once was used medicinally in years past.
+But when people think of the plant nowadays, one aspect about it commonly comes to mind: fall allergies.
+Together, common ragweed and giant ragweed account for most of the hay fever experienced in North America in the fall.
 Symptoms of this fall allergy are sneezing and runny nose, along with itchy eyes.

-Goldenrod, another weed (or a type of wildflower, if you prefer), is commonly blamed for causing such "hay fever."
-But goldenrod is merely a victim of circumstance: it just happens to bloom at the same time of year (late summer to early fall) as ragweed.
+Goldenrod is commonly blamed for causing such hay fever.
+But goldenrod is merely a victim of circumstance: It just happens to bloom at the same time of year (late summer to early fall) as ragweed.
 Being by far the more conspicuous of the two, goldenrod has become the scapegoat for fall allergies.
-The fact is that goldenrod pollen is sticky and can be spread only by insects, not the wind.
-By contrast, ragweed pollen floats off easily on the gentlest of breezes -- much to the regret of your sinuses.
+However, goldenrod pollen is sticky and can be spread only by insects, not by wind.
+By contrast, ragweed pollen floats off the plants easily on the gentlest of breezes, much to the regret of one's sinuses.